Bulls vs. Hornets Player Props Betting Odds

 |3PM

-- He averages 0.3 more rebounds than his over/under on Friday (which is 3.5).
+- He averages 0.7 fewer rebounds than his over/under on Monday (which is 4.5).

-- Rozier averages 7.1 assists, 0.4 less than his over/under on Friday.

-- Rozier has made 2.7 three-pointers per game, which is more than his over/under on Friday (2.5).
+- Rozier has knocked down 2.6 three-pointers per game, which is more than his over/under on Monday (2.5).

 Check out all the prop bet options FanDuel has to offer!